tc39/notes/es7/2016-01/jan-26.md

 MM: When you (Dave) figured out how to avoid the non-determinism without introducing the other problems my proposal was trying to avoid, I quickly accepted it as superior.

-LH: no actually their is a distinction, compilers today can optimize this to be single lookup
+LHN: no actually their is a distinction, compilers today can optimize this to be single lookup

-LH: shared memory invalidates that, even in trivial ways
+LHN: shared memory invalidates that, even in trivial ways

 MM: can this be isolated?